-Structured travel and study in a foreign country provides students with unparalleled experiences in the broader built environment.
-NewSchool offers several opportunities for students to study abroad and also sponsors international programs for students to study in San Diego.
-Students should consult the Head/Dean of their program, Registrar's and Academic Advising's Offices to ensure proper credit toward their degree programs.
+Structured travel and study in a foreign country provides students with unparalleled experiences in a broader built environment.
+NewSchool offers several opportunities for students to study abroad and sponsors international programs for students to study in San Diego.
+Students should consult the Head/Dean of their program, Registrar's, and Academic Advising's Offices of study abroad availably and to ensure proper credit toward their degree programs.

-It is advised that a student with a disability meet with the disability coordinator as soon as she or he is accepted to the program in order to discuss and arrange any accommodations while abroad.
+It is advised that a student with a disability meet with the disability coordinator as soon as she or he is accepted to the program in order to discuss and arrange any accommodation while abroad.
 Reasonable accommodations vary greatly and depend upon individual needs, travel destinations, and academic programs.